-1. General.-In Official Year Book No. 39, an account was given in some detail of the origin and development of electricity generation and distribution in New South Wales, describing in particular the growth of the systems of the Sydney County Council, the Department of Railways, the Electric Light and Power Supply Corporation Ltd., the Southern Electricity Supply and the Clarence River County Council (now the Northern Rivers County Council).
-A description was also given of the legislation which constituted the Electricity Authority of New South Wales and the Electricity Commission of New South Wales as well as legislation existing prior to their constitution.
-At present, the three main Acts governing electricity supply in New South Wales are :-
+1. General.-In Official Year Book No. 39, an account was given, in some detail, of the origin and development of electricity generation and distribution in New South Wales, describing in particular the growth of the systems of the Sydney County Council, the Department of Railways, the Electric Light and Power Supply Corporation Ltd., the Southern Electricity Supply and the Clarence River County Council (now the Northern Rivers County Council).
+A description was also given of the legislation which constituted The Electricity Authority of New South Wales and The Electricity Commission of New South Wales as well as legislation existing prior to their constitution.
+At present, the three main Acts governing electricity supply in New South Wales are:-

-- (i) The Local Government Act 1919 which lays down the various rights and responsibilities of local government bodies in the establishment and operation of electricity trading undertakings. - (ii) The Electricity Development Act 1945-1948 which established the Electricity Authority of New South Wales as the body responsible for the co-ordination of electricity supply throughout the State.
+- (i) The Local Government Act 1919 which lays down the various rights and responsibilities of local government bodies in the establishment and operation of electricity trading undertakings. - (ii) The Electricity Development Act 1945-1957 which established the Electricity Authority of New South Wales as the body responsible for the co-ordination of electricity supply throughout the State.

-(iii) The Electricity Commission Act 1950 which constituted the Electricity Commission of New South Wales as the major generating authority and not subject to the provisions of the Electricity Development Act.
+(iii) The Electricity Commission Act 1950-1954 which constituted The Electricity Commission of New South Wales as the major generating authority and not subject to the provisions of the Electricity Development Act.

-2. Organization.-(i) The Electricity Commission of New South Wales.-The Commission, which was constituted under the Electricity Commission Act 1950, consists of five members of whom one is a full-time Chairman.
+2. Organization.-(i) The Electricity Commission of New South Wales.-The Commission, which was constituted under the Electricity Commission Act 1950-1954 consists of five members of whom one is a full-time Chairman.
 In its administration, the Commission is directly responsible to the Minister for Local Government.

-When the Commission was established, 93 per cent. of the State's power requirements were generated by four bodies-the Sydney County Council, the Department of Railways, Southern Electricity Supply (a division of the Department of Public Works) and the privately-owned Electric Light and Power Supply Corporation Ltd. The Electricity Commission Act 1950 and the Electricity Commission (Balmain Electric Light Company Purchase) Act 1950 provided for the acquisition of the power stations and main transmission lines of those bodies.
-The transfer of the power stations and transmission lines of the Sydney Council, Southern Electricity Supply and the Department of Railways has now been effected.
-The date of transfer of the undertaking owned by the Electric Light and Power Supply Corporation Ltd. is dependent upon the determination of the valuation of the undertaking.
-On 1st July, 1956 the Commission acquired the power station and bulk supply of the Tamworth City Council, which supplied in bulk to a number of distributing bodies in the north of the State.
+When the Commission was established, 93 per cent. of the State's power requirements were generated by four bodies-the Sydney County Council, the Department of Railways, the Southern Electricity Supply (a division of the Department of Public Works) and the privately-owned Electric Light and Power Supply Corporation Ltd. The Electricity Commission Act 1950-1954 and the Electricity Commission (Balmain Electric Light Company Purchase) Act 1950 provided for the acquisition of the power stations and main transmission lines of those bodies.
+The transfer of the power stations and transmission lines of all these undertakings has now been effected.
+On 1st July, 1956, the Commission acquired the power station and bulk supply system of the Tamworth City Council, which supplied in bulk to a number of distributing bodies in the north of the State.

-The main function of the Commission is the generation and transmission of electricity which it sells in bulk to distribution authorities (mainly local government bodies) throughout a large part of the State, to the government railways and tramways and to certain large industrial consumers.
+The main function of the Commission is the generation and transmission of electricity which it sells in bulk to distributing authorities (mainly local government bodies) throughout a large part of the State, to the government railways and tramways and to certain large industrial consumers.
 As the major generating authority, it is also responsible for the development of new power sources.
 An important exception is the hydro-electric potential of the Snowy Mountains region which is being developed by the Snowy Mountains Hydroelectric Authority, a Commonwealth Government body.

 (ii) Other Electricity Supply Authorities.
 The retail sale of electricity to the public is, in general, carried out by separate electricity supply authorities-municipal and shire councils, electricity county councils (consisting of a grouping of shire and/or municipal councils) or private franchise holders.
-At 1st July, 1956, there were 116 of these supply authorities throughout the State of which 35 also generated part or the whole of their power requirements.
+At 1st September, 1958, there were 76 of these supply authorities throughout the State of which 25 also generated part or whole of their power requirements.
 The majority of country power stations are small oil engine plants which are becoming increasingly costly to operate.
 Consequently, they are gradually being closed down as the main transmission network is extended further afield.